Region: Clifton, Bristol, England

-Anybody who has used Bristol Airport, or gone to watch the rugby or football, or just travelled to Bristol from this side, will have seen ‘Clifton Suspension Bridge’, it is one of Bristol’s most recognisable landmarks, designed by Isambard Kingdom Brunel, and is open 24 hours a day, seven days a week, 365 days of the year.
-There is a £1 toll for motor vehicles and is free of charge to pedestrians and cyclists, and that is what we did on this hike.
+Anybody who has used Bristol Airport, or gone to watch the rugby or football, or just travelled to Bristol, will have seen ‘Clifton Suspension Bridge’, it is one of Bristol’s most recognisable landmarks, designed by Isambard Kingdom Brunel, and is open 24 hours a day, seven days a week, 365 days of the year.
+There is a £1 toll for motor vehicles and is free of charge to pedestrians and cyclists, we used this bridge to walk through Leigh Woods.

 Hike Profile